 Knowledge and understanding: K1 Knowledge and understanding of Academic English of a standard necessary for successful progression to Level 1 HE study.
-K2 Knowledge and understanding of Mathematics and descriptive statistics of a standard necessary for successful progression to Level 1 HE study. К3 Subject knowledge and understanding of Geography and one other specific subject area (choices usually include Biology, Chemistry, English, History, Modern Languages, Psychology or Sociology), sufficient for successful progression to Level 1 within BA Geography and Planning.
+K2 Knowledge and understanding of Mathematics and descriptive statistics of a standard necessary for successful progression to Level 1 HE study. К3 Subject knowledge and understanding of History and one other specific subject area (choices usually include Biology, Chemistry, English, Geography, Modern Languages, Psychology or Sociology), sufficient for successful progression to Level 1 within BA English Literature.
 K4 Knowledge and understanding of the opportunities as well as the demands placed on students by university style methods of learning, teaching and assessment.
 K5 Knowledge of personal study strengths and weaknesses.

 Skills and other attributes: S1 Relevant skills in the acquisition, evaluation and use of subject-related information in different circumstances.
 S2 Essential skills in oral and written communication.
 S3 Problem-solving and presentation skills sufficient to develop and sustain a coherent line of argument.
 S4 Ability to participate effectively in group work activities, both assessed and non-assessed.
 S5 Ability to carry out small-scale independent study and research.
-S6 Familiarity with basic techniques of quantitative and qualitative data collection and analysis.
+S 6 Familiarity with basic techniques of quantitative and qualitative data collection and analysis.
+S 7 Information literacy skills sufficient for effective study at Level 1.